Applies to: KNA, KMA, KVPNA, KOA, KWA, KBA

 .ssh/authorized_keys file for the user's ssh key.

-The Kernun configuration can hold any number of
+The Kernun UTM configuration can hold any number of

 interface sections that correspond to a physical